Jump to content

 The Nerobergbahn started its new season on April 3 and takes guests to the summit until late fall.

 The Nerobergbahn is Germany’s oldest water-ballast-powered cable-rack railway.
 As a funicular, its speed is regulated by a handbrake, and its propulsion relies on gravity via water ballast.
 Since 1888, it has been taking passengers up to the Neroberg in just three and a half minutes.
-And now, on Good Friday, April 3, it will once again be running regularly to take guests up Wiesbaden’s local mountain.
+And now, since April 3, it has once again been regularly transporting guests to Wiesbaden’s local mountain until the end of the season in late fall.

 Record year 2025